erickcastelli/kir-mapper/README.md

 Read depth: Please note that read depth is essential.
 We recommend coverage of at least 30x for WGS and 50x for WES.

-Read size: You will get better results when dealing with a read size larger than 75 nucleotides and paired-end sequencing, although kir-mapper is also compatible with single-end sequencing data.
+Read size: You will get better results when dealing with a read size larger than 75 nucleotides and paired-end sequencing data, although Kir-mapper is also compatible with single-end sequencing data.

 Sample size: The minimum sample size we tested is 50 samples.
 Sample size is important to get accurate estimations for copy numbers.